copsTvFan/cops-episode-guide/guide.md

   through a condo and the cop loses him and checks his car.
 Other cops catch him and take him back to jail.
 - Passaic, NJ (4:58 PM Suspicious Activity) White guy in a Rangers shirt buys heroin and is sweating buckets, then taken to jail.
-AKA Drug Busts 1.

 ## CP-1617